oraclenassolutionengineering/SolEngWorkshopDocs/CloudNativeMicroservices/CloudNative200.md

     ![](images/200/image094.png)

 - Now that Bala Gupta has completed the task of adding the search filter, a **Merge Request** can be created by Bala and assigned to Lisa Jones.
-Click on the Merge Requests, and then click on the **New Request** button.
+Click on **Merge Requests** on navigation panel and then click on the **New Merge Request** button.

 - Enter the following information into the **New Merge Request** and click **Next**